-We are currently looking for new volunteers for the Fall-Winter 2017/18 year!
+We are currently looking for new WINTER 2018 volunteers and will be hosting training in January!

 If you want to be a part of this dynamic team, and have the time to commit 4 hours per week to SASSL, please fill out a volunteer application form.
 Volunteer application forms can either be picked-up at our office or printed off at your convenience.
 You can find a digital copy of the form at the bottom of this page.
 Once completed, please drop the application off at our office or email it directly to the Office & Training Coordinator Shenikqwa at: firstname.lastname@example.org

 If you volunteered for SASSL in a previous year, please email the Office & Training Coordinator and state that you would like to return.
 It is at SASSL’s discretion whether or not returning volunteers need to be re-trained.

 OUR NEXT VOLUNTEER TRAINING WILL BE HAPPENING FRI.
 JAN 26th, SAT.
 JAN 27th, SUN.
 JAN 28th.

 In general, SASSL volunteers are responsible to their respective Coordinator.
 SASSL is primarily operated by a collective of 8 paid part-time staff Coordinators including the Office & Training Coordinator, Internal Outreach Coordinator, Events Coordinator, Publicity & Promotions Coordinator, Research Coordinator, Policy & Initiatives Coordinator, Finance Coordinator, and External Outreach Coordinator.
 Each volunteer will collaborate with their respective Coordinator in addition to community and campus clubs, organizations, departments, residences, throughout the year.